 Research and Development expense decreased by 38.0% since Study IT-01 and Study IT-02 no longer have patient care costs and the drafting of results is nearly complete.
-Phase 3 IT-03 in sarcoma and phase 2/3 IT-04 in presurgical breast cancer will continue to incur planning, multiple regulatory filing, manufacturing, study initiation and trial preparation costs in 2023.
+Phase 3 IT-03 in sarcoma and phase 2/3 IT-04 in presurgical breast cancer had minimal direct costs in either of these two periods.